Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/fastdac.md

 ![pulses](pics/fastdac_pulse.png)
 #### Signal for AM
 - qbit is encoded in 5 ns double pulse, pulse rate is 80MHz (12,5ns).
-Pulse Generator(PG) triggers the rising edge of the DAC0 signal to generate the pulse, so make sure distance between 2 rising edge is 5ns +- 200ps.
+Pulse Generator(PG) triggers the rising edge of the DAC0 signal to generate the pulses, so make sure distance between 2 rising edge is 5ns +- 200ps.
 You can play around with Pulse Generator threshold and DAC0 signal to find the best position for PG trigger
 #### Signal for PM
 - Amplitude of DAC1 signal defines the phase difference applied to 2 bins from 0 to 2\\(\pi\\).
 Depends on power of the PM amplifier, you can reach higher amplitude.
 Two peaks of PM signal for 1 qubit is symetrique.
 - With BB84 protocol, the phase is random, there are 4 phase possibilities.
 Which means 1 double pulse requires 2 bits of rng, rng data rate = 80M* 2 = 160Mbits/s